Mitchelle-B/Weather-Dashboard/README.md

 ## About The Page ##

-Builting a wreather dashboad using OpenWeather Map APIs.
+Building a weather dashboard using OpenWeather Map APIs.

 ## Screenshots of my code ##